92usman/3-Tier-Python-Postgres-Local-main/README.md

     This will show all rows and all columns stored in the item table.

     This is the step that actually displays your saved content.
+8. **Aceess items in database in Portgres**

+  -- Connect to your database
+\c my_database

+-- List all tables
+\dt

+-- View all saved content in the table
+SELECT * FROM item;

+-- View content by ID
+SELECT * FROM item WHERE id = 1;
+SELECT * FROM item WHERE id = 2;
+SELECT * FROM item WHERE id = 3;
+SELECT * FROM item WHERE id = 4;
+SELECT * FROM item WHERE id = 5;
+SELECT * FROM item WHERE id = 6;

+-- View content by name
+SELECT * FROM item WHERE name = 'Laptop';
+SELECT * FROM item WHERE name = 'Jacket';
+SELECT * FROM item WHERE name = 'Pencil';
+SELECT * FROM item WHERE name = 'Table';

+-- Search inside descriptions
+SELECT * FROM item WHERE description ILIKE '%work%';
+SELECT * FROM item WHERE description ILIKE '%wear%';
+SELECT * FROM item WHERE description ILIKE '%stationary%';

+-- View table structure (columns)
+\d item

+-- Count rows in the table
+SELECT COUNT(*) FROM item;

 ## License